bcdev/lc-cci-toolbox/lc-aggregation-tool/readme.txt

 * gpt LCCCI.Aggregate calls the gpt tool with the LC-CCI aggregation tool.
 * -PoutputLCCSClasses=<boolean> specifies if the LCCS classes shall be added to the output.
 This parameter can be omitted.The default is true.
-* -PnumberOfMajorityClasses=<numMajorityClasses> specifies the number of majority classes in the output.
+* -PnumMajorityClasses=<number> specifies the number of majority classes in the output.
 This parameter can be omitted, in this case the default (5) is used.
 * -PoutputPFTClasses=<boolean> specifies if a conversion to PFT classes shall be performed and the result added to the output.
 This parameter can be omitted.The default is true.
 In this version a fixed Look-Up-Table (LUT) is used.
 In later versions the LUT will be selectable.
-* -PnumRows=<numRows> specifies the number of rows of the internally use SEA (Sinusoidal Equal Area) grid.
+* -PnumRows=<number> specifies the number of rows of the internally use SEA (Sinusoidal Equal Area) grid.
 Specifies indirectly the resolution of the output.
 If omitted, the default value (2160) is used.
 A grid with the default number of rows leads to a resolution of ~9.8km/pixel in the target product.
 * -PtargetFile=<filePath> specifies the the file where the target will be written.
 It is written as NetCDF4 file.